m50d/m50d.github.com/_posts/2015-02-15-board-gaming-flappy-bird.md

 What we really need is the opposite of a "legacy" game: a game that "resets" partway through, where an advantage in the early part of the gamhe doesn't lead to an advantage in the later part of the game.
 A game where you get better at playing, but still have to work your way up from zero every time.
 A game like *Flappy Bird*.

-Followup: since I first started writing this piece we've seen a rise in short-round party games that are intended to be played repeatedly - the likes of *Love Letter*, *One Night Ultimate Werewolf*, or *Skull*.
-To a certain extent these are the
+Followup: since I started writing this piece we've seen a rise in short-round party games that are intended to be played repeatedly - the likes of *Love Letter*, *One Night Ultimate Werewolf*, or *Skull*.
+To a certain extent this is what I asked for, and I enjoy some of these games.
+But it would be nice to see a game that wove smaller rounds into a larger whole - but without making it too easy to gain an overwhelming lead.

 <br />
 <p />